MarkLundager/MarkLundager.com/README.md

 # MarkLundager.com

 marklundager.com is a website which I work on when I find the time.
 Currently, the frontend is implemented using React and the backend is implemented with Python.
-It is hosted on my Raspberry Pi 4 which is connected to an arduino which in turn is connected to 4 controllable LEDs.
-I use NGINX as a reversed proxy to handle encryption (SSL), redirects and potential work load balances in the future.
+It is hosted on my Raspberry Pi 4 which is connected to an arduino.
+I use NGINX as a reversed proxy to handle encryption (TSL), redirects and potential work load balances in the future.
 Listed below are features which I have added (marked Done) and features I wish to implement.
-Additionally, the website is not tailored to handle accesses from a smartphone.

 # To try the Controller: